OSMLatam/OSM-Notes-Ingestion/sql/wms/README.md

 note according to its age.
 When open notes, the older the darker the note, meaning it has less value than recently open notes.
-When closed notes, the lighter the older, meaning it was proess long before.
+When closed notes, the lighter the older, meaning it was processed long before.

 # Database configuration